MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 > [!Tip]
 > ![hybrid-pillars.png](./media/azure-stack-solution-cloud-burst/hybrid-pillars.png)
 > Microsoft Azure Stack is an extension of Azure.
-Azure Stack brings the agility and innovation of cloud computing to your on-premises environment.
-It is the only hybrid cloud that lets you build and deploy hybrid apps anywhere.
+Azure Stack brings the agility and innovation of cloud computing to your on-premises environment, enabling the only hybrid cloud that allows you to build and deploy hybrid apps anywhere.
 >
-> The white paper [Design Considerations for Hybrid Applications](https://aka.ms/hybrid-cloud-applications-pillars) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
-The design considerations assist in optimizing hybrid application design which minimize challenges in production environments.
+> The article [Design Considerations for Hybrid Applications](azure-stack-edge-pattern-overview.md) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
+The design considerations assist in optimizing hybrid app design, minimizing challenges in production environments.

 ## Prerequisites